 Some were constrained in terms of their financial position, exposure to an impacted industry or where their strategy was now threatened and were rethinking their short and mid-term plans.

-Clients had a "mixed bag" of needs, including understanding what government support they can access, and had run various webinars to address Covid-19 issues.
+Clients had a "mixed-bag" of needs including understanding what government support they could access and had run various webinars to address Covid-19 issues.

-"There are a lot of unpredictable headwinds to navigate and many sit outside their control, such as election outcomes, government support, economic outlook, global factors and credit availability.
+"There is a lot of unpredictable headwinds to navigate and many sit outside of their control, such as election outcomes, government support, economic outlook, global factors and credit availability.

 "They're probably most confident about their own teams and the willingness of those people within the business to do what it takes to survive."

-Director at Ingham Mora in Tauranga, Tom Beswick, said his team had been busy during and post-lockdown, mostly helping existing clients to "get through".
+Director at Ingham Mora in Tauranga, Tom Beswick, said his team had been busy during and post lockdown mostly helping existing clients "get through".

 "We have taken on 10 staff in the last three months as a result of growth so we are confident in things bouncing back."